Last updated: October 16, 2024

 Quick facts about HELOC repayments

-• During the draw period, borrowers are permitted to only make interest payments.
-After this initial period ends, borrowers switch to making full principal and interest payments for the remainder of the term.
+- During the draw period, you may have the option to only make interest payments.
+After this initial period ends, you switch to making full principal and interest payments for the rest of the term.

-• There may be prepayment penalties if you decide to repay your HELOC early as well as an annual fee in some cases, so compare offers from multiple lenders before signing up for a loan to find the best repayment option for your needs.
+- There may be prepayment penalties if you decide to repay your HELOC early as well as an annual fee in some cases.
+Therefore, compare offers from multiple lenders to find the best repayment option for your needs.

 The HELOC repayment process